nikolastojkov/skopsgo/README.md

 <img src="https://i.ibb.co/QHS4xb4/skopsgo-Github.png" height="480px" />

 ## Why
-TBD ...
+TBD..

 ## Installation
 A Dockerfile is provided in order to build and run the app.

-To build the container, run: `docker --rm -t PROJECT_NAME .`
+To build the container, run: `docker build --rm -t PROJECT_NAME .`

-To run the container, run `docker -p PORT:PORT PROJECT_NAME`
+To run the container, run `docker run -p PORT:PORT PROJECT_NAME`

 ## How to use
 TBD ...